 The UPPAbaby Minu is a stylish high-quality lightweight stroller that folds into thirds and would fit well in the overhead storage bin on an airplane.
-It has easy to use useful features with a 20 lb weight allowance storage bin and an ample canopy with great coverage and a large peek-a-boo window.
-We like this stroller but find the heavier weight and larger price tag disappointing when compared to similarly scoring strollers that cost less and offer similar conveniences.
-With the exception of quality, the Zoe XL1 Best v2 earns higher scores in every metric and has a price tag of less than half that of the Minu.
-It is also lighter and over 1000 cubic inches smaller when folded.
-Unless you do a lot of travel in the air, there are better buys elsewhere.
+It has easy-to-use useful features, a storage bin with a 20 lb weight allowance and an ample canopy with great coverage, and a large peek-a-boo window.
+We like this stroller but find it does not beat out the competition due to the heavier weight and larger price tag without matching upgraded features.
+It is not as attractive compared to similarly scoring strollers that cost less and offer similar conveniences.Editor's Note: The UPPAbaby Minu review was updated on December 16, 2021, with deeper insight into testing methods comparison on what we would buy to more effectively help you decide between products.

 UPPAbaby Minu Review